Parkinson’s Disease: What is it?

 Loss of balance and falls become frequent as well as swallowing issues and vegetative disorders.
 Other disorders such as cramps, blood pressure problems or urinary dysfunction can also be observed.
 At this point, many patients will remain bedridden.

-Intellectual issues and psychological manifestations appear: depression, loss of memory, confusion or even dementia.
+Intellectual issues and psychological manifestations appear such as depression, loss of memory, confusion or even dementia.

 What do family caregivers need to know?